Love jihad conspiracy theory: Bharatiya Janata Party era (2014–present)

 During the resurgence of the controversy in 2014, protests turned violent at growing concern, even though, according to Reuters, the concept was considered "an absurd conspiracy theory by mainstream, moderate Indians".
 Then BJP MP Yogi Adityanath alleged that Love Jihad was an international conspiracy targeting India, announcing on television that the Muslims "can't do what they want by force in India, so they are using the love jihad method here".
 Conservative Hindu activists cautioned women in Uttar Pradesh to avoid Muslims and not to befriend them.
 In Uttar Pradesh, the influential committee Akhil Bharitiya Vaishya Ekta Parishad announced their intention to push to restrict the use of cell phones among young women to prevent their being vulnerable to such activities.

 Following this announcement, The Times of India reported that the Senior Superintendent of Police in UP, Shalabh Mathur, "said the term 'love jihad' had been coined only to create fear and divide society along communal lines".
 Muslim leaders referred to the 2014 rhetoric around the alleged conspiracy as a campaign of hate.
 Feminists voiced concerns that efforts to protect women against the alleged activities would negatively impact women's rights, depriving them of free choice and agency.

 In September 2014, BJP MP Sakshi Maharaj claimed that Muslim boys in madrasas are being motivated for Love Jihad with proposals of rewards of "Rs 11 lakh for an 'affair' with a Sikh girl, Rs 10 lakh for a Hindu girl and Rs 7 lakh for a Jain girl".
 He claimed to know this through reports to him by Muslims and by the experiences of men in his service who had converted for access.
 Abdul Razzaq Khan, the vice-president of Jamiat Ulama Hind, responded by denying such activities, labeling the comments "part of conspiracy aimed at disturbing the peace of the nation" and demanding action against Maharaj.
 Uttar Pradesh minister Mohd Azam Khan indicated the statement was "trying to break the country".
 In January, Vishwa Hindu Parishad's women's wing, Durga Vahini used actor Kareena Kapoor's morphed picture half covered with burqa issue of their magazine, on the theme of Love Jihad.
 The caption underneath read: "conversion of nationality through religious conversion".
-In June 2018, Jharkhand High Court granted a divorce in an alleged love jihad case in which the accused lied about his religion and forcing the victim to convert to Islam after marriage.
+In June 2018, Jharkhand High Court granted a divorce to national level shooter Tara Shahdeo in an alleged love jihad case in which the accused lied about his religion and forced the victim to convert to Islam after marriage.